SMI/SmiServices/src/applications/Applications.IsIdentifiableReviewer/README.md

 The standard view operates on one failure at a time.
 It shows the full string at the top, with the failures highlighted in green.
 At the bottom left is the classification of the failure: Person, Organisation, Date, etc. At the bottom right is the column (or DICOM tag) where the failure was found.
 It is important to check this column because, for example, you should Ignore a hospital name if the column is InstitutionName, but Update it if the column is StudyDescription.

 An alternative view available from the `View` menu sorts all of the failures by number of occurences.
+This tree view shows all the categories of rules and then all the categories of failures.
+It also shows the list of Conflicting rules which is where a failure matches both an Ignore and an Update rule.

 The menu `Options | Custom Patterns` menu, when ticked, will provide the opportunity to edit the Ignore/Update rule before it is saved.
 This allows you to make fine adjustments to the exact pattern which will be redacted.
 Note that all bracketed patterns are redacted so you can add (or remove) any as necessary.
 For example, if the full string is `John Smith Hospital^MRI Head^(20/11/2020)` but only the date has been detected you could still redact the hospital name as well by editing the pattern to be `(John Smith Hospital)^.*^\((\d\d/\d\d/\d\d\d\d)\)$` (i.e. adding the name in brackets).